 The Center for International and Regional Studies (CIRS) organizes its work under three areas of overarching thematic focus that significantly expand the scope of its research agenda.
-In addition to maintaining a stream of research devoted to the Gulf and the Middle East under a Regional Studies theme, the center has launched two vital and timely thematic areas on Environmental Justice and Race and Society to support faculty whose research addresses important knowledge gaps in other geographies, whether regional or international.
+In addition to maintaining a stream of research devoted to the Gulf and the Middle East under a Regional Studies theme, the center has launched two vital and timely thematic areas on Environmental Studies and Race and Society to support faculty whose research addresses important knowledge gaps in other geographies, whether regional or international.
 While the primary goal is to work closely with scholars to produce rigorous academic work on these topics, CIRS aims to engage broadly with our community and public audiences, and to contribute knowledge dissemination to multiple local and international stakeholders and communities of interest.

 Faculty are invited to send project proposals on areas of research interest that fall under the broad rubric of these three overarching CIRS thematic areas at firstname.lastname@example.org

 The Energy Humanities initiative is part of the Environmental Studies research cluster at the Center for International and Regional Studies (CIRS) at Georgetown University in Qatar.
 Led by GU-Q faculty members Professor Victoria Googasian, Professor Trish Kahle, and Professor Firat Oruc, the initiative aims to generate new scholarly conversations on the importance of everyday energetic life to the study of energy’s past, present, and future.

 Building a Legacy: Qatar FIFA World Cup 2022

 The Qatar FIFA World Cup 2022 in November and December will be the first World Cup in the Middle East.
 This CIRS research initiative provides a platform for academic engagement with the tournament.

 TEN YEARS ON: MASS PROTESTS AND UPRISINGS IN THE ARAB WORLD